Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass exponents

-\begin{remark}From the proof, we can see that the Harder-Narasimhan filtration is constructed under the weak assumption that a subset of the Weierstrass semigroup is non-varying.
-This fact will be verified in hyperelliptic loci and non-varying strata of genus less than or equal five. \end{remark}
+\begin{Remark}From the proof, we can see that the Harder-Narasimhan filtration is constructed under the weak assumption that a subset of the Weierstrass semigroup is nonvarying.
+This fact will be verified in hyperelliptic loci and nonvarying strata of genus at most five. \end{Remark}